 After you click OK on STEP 6 a new warning pop up window will open.
 Click OK.

-After you click OK on STEP 7, select your “Docker Cleaner” Task then click the “Run” tab.
-You will be asked to run Docker Cleaner – click Yes.
+After you click Submit on STEP 7, select your “Docker Cleaner” Task then click the “Run” tab.
+You will be asked to run Docker Cleaner – click OK.
 Follow the instructions in the image below.

 Note: With the task above you are going to automatically remove all stopped containers, unused volumes and container images from your Docker that you are no longer using.